tanbinhasann/OnlyOneFriend/README.md

 ```bash
 open OnlyOneFriend.app
 ```
 Or double-click the compiled `OnlyOneFriend.app` bundle in Finder.
+( or you can directly Install the DMG File )

 ---